frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

       ]>
       ...

 #.
-Restart the Frank!framework and press the refresh button of your webbrowser.
+Restart the Frank!Framework and press the refresh button of your webbrowser.
 Probably you still see your test cases.
 If not, upload the test scripts you downloaded.
 Your screen should look as follows again:

    .. image:: afterRestart.jpg